 This catalog is part two of a three-part series.
 Part one is the application and required materials.
-Part two relates to the academic programs and institutional policies.
-Part three is the College of Adult & Professional Studies/Graduate School Student Handbook, which outlines university procedures, expectations for students, and student services.
+Part two relates to the academic programs and institutional policies found in this catalog.
+Part three is the Student Handbook, which outlines university procedures, expectations for students, and student services.

 Every student is to be familiar with and will be held responsible for the academic regulations and campus procedures as stated in these three publications, as well as the Bethel Community Expectations, the Professional Expectations and Community Conduct Agreement, and information published in the Bethel E-Announcements, which are distributed electronically three times a week via email and are available online through MyBethel.